Dear Lab Tests OnlineAU community,

 A blood sample drawn from a vein in the arm

-Urea is produced when protein is broken down by the body and products of the breakdown are combined in a non-toxic form as urea by the liver.
+As protein is broken down by the body it forms toxic products, which need to be eliminated form the body.
+The liver converts these products to non-toxic urea.
 Urea is then circulated in the blood to the kidneys where it is eliminated from the body.

 Healthy kidneys eliminate more than 90 per cent of the urea the body produces, so blood levels may indicate how well your kidneys are working.